chenjiandongx/bpfpinger/README.md

 ### Q: Why does yap need privileged mode or root?

 All operating systems allow programs to create TCP or UDP sockets without requiring particular permissions.
-However, ping runs in ICMP (which is neither TCP or UDP).
-This means we have to create raw IP packets, and sniff the traffic on the network card.
+However, ping runs in ICMP (which is neither TCP nor UDP).
+This means we have to create raw IP packets and sniff the traffic on the network card.
 Operating systems are designed to require root for such operations.

 This is because having unrestricted access to the NIC can expose the user to risks if the application running has bad intentions.
-This is not the case with pythonping of course, but nonetheless we need this capability to create custom IP packets.
+This is not the case with yap of course, but nonetheless, we need this capability to create custom IP packets.
 Unfortunately, there is simply no other way to create ICMP packets.

 ## License